swyftos/Disney-Dreamlight-Valley/README.md

    ```
 3. Launch the game
 4. Once in-game (after loading your save), press **F8** to apply patches
-5. Use the hotkeys above to toggle features
+5. Press **INSERT** to open the mod menu and toggle features

 ---

 ## How It Works

-The mod uses **Harmony patching** on IL2CPP methods at runtime:
+The mod uses **Harmony patching** on IL2CPP methods at runtime.
+Patches are applied on demand (F8) to hook into game methods like `SpendCurrency`, `SpendMana`, `AddItem`, `AddPlayerXp`, `AddFriendship`, and more.
+An IMGUI-based overlay provides a WeMod-style toggle menu.

+---

 ## Compatibility